Not the most interesting topic, but all the same – an important topic if you care for your classic car.

 Cost of dehumidifier = £130

 Of course this will vary depending on the weather.
-So I’ll be sure to revisit and update this post in a few months time.
+So I’ll be sure to revisit and update this post after the winter.

 Edit: so it’s been raining for a couple of days now, on and off for a few days, but now constantly for the last 24hrs.